adyates/fizzbuzz-the-musical/README.md

 =====================

 In my mind, it's the natural opposite of code golf.
-And, like real bowling, every language probably has an upper limit to the amount of code bloat you can add while still adding novel and unique patterns.
+And, like real bowling, every language probably has an upper limit to the amount of code bloat you can add while still adding novel and unique (without going "avant-garde") patterns.
 Or so I would like to believe.

 What is Fizz Buzz?
 ==================

-Google it.
+Generally, you should always start by [trying to Google it first](http://lmgtfy.com/?q=What+is+Fizz+Buzz%3F).
 If for some reason you ended up here while doing so, you ended up in one of two likely use cases:

-  * You really don't know what it is: Add "Jeff Atwood" to your search
+  * You don't know why this is interesting: Add "Jeff Atwood" to your search
-  * You're looking for an implementation: You're welcome, but if you plan on using any of these for an evaluation scenario (interview, school assignment, what have you) I can guarantee you have already failed.
+  * You're looking for an implementation: You're... welcome?
+But if you plan on using any of these for an evaluation scenario (interview, school assignment, what have you) I can guarantee you have already failed.
 This repository is a beautiful train wreck waiting to happen.